-Adrian Ochoa enters his fifth season with CBC, his third as head coach of the Hawks.
+Adrian Ochoa enters his sixth season with CBC, his fourth as head coach of the Hawks.
 Ochoa takes responsibility for coaching the Hawks in all aspects of the game.
 He arrived at CBC with five years of college-level coaching experience.
 Ochoa spent three seasons as the Head Coach of Queens University of Charlotte, North Carolina.
 In 2006, his team claimed the school's first ever conference regular season and conference tournament titles, earning a trip to the NCAA Tournament.
 As a result, Coach Ochoa was awarded the Carolina-Virginia Athletic Conference (CVAC) Coach of the Year.
 Coach Ochoa also spent a season as the Interim Head Coach at Queens, helping lead the team to a 3rd place CVAC finish.
 While at Queens, Ochoa coached nine players to All-CVAC awards, one CVAC Player of the Year, and two players to South Atlantic All Region awards.

 Prior to Queens, Ochoa spent the 2001-2002 season as the Co-Head Coach at Big Bend Community College.
 During that season, the Vikings finished fifth at the NWAACC Championships.